 28) If you’re good with losing a home you love, we’ll wait.

-30) They’ll sell to the buyer who is ready.
+30) They’ll sell to the ready buyer.
 And unless you’re going to buy cash or don’t need to sell this house to buy, you’ll lose out

-31) List your home, be aware of what’s out there, and the minute you receive an offer, your agent should know if any of the currently available properties match your criteria; and if there are none, you can decline the offer.
+31) List your home, be aware of what’s out there, and the minute you receive an offer, your agent should know if any of the currently available properties match your criteria.
+If there are none, you can decline the offer.

-32) You could do that, but what happens if we don’t find a buyer right away?
+32) You could do that, but what happens if we don’t find a buyer immediately?

-33) The best way to get this to go smoothly is to list your home first, and when we get an accepted offer, we can hit the pavement on finding your next forever home.
+33) The best way to ensure this goes smoothly is to list your home first.
+When we receive an accepted offer, we can begin finding your next forever home.

 OK, but that could be expensive